"Entry Inhibitors (including Fusion Inhibitors) and CCR5 Co-receptor Antagonist

 DOSAGE AND ADMINISTRATION

 The recommended dosage of SUSTIVA (efavirenz) is 600 mg orally, once daily, in combination with a protease inhibitor and/or nucleoside analogue reverse transcriptase inhibitors (NRTIs).
 It is recommended that SUSTIVA be taken on an empty stomach, preferably at bedtime.
 The increased efavirenz concentrations observed following administration of SUSTIVA with food may lead to an increase in frequency of adverse reactions [see CLINICAL PHARMACOLOGY].
 Dosing at bedtime may improve the tolerability of nervous system symptoms [see WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS, and PATIENT INFORMATION].
+SUSTIVA capsules or tablets should be swallowed intact with liquid.
+For patients who cannot swallow capsules or tablets, the capsule sprinkle method of administration is recommended.

 Concomitant Antiretroviral Therapy